 A user shall be able to choose from several sets of illegal inputs.

-A user shall be able to test the algorithm which cannot work out the sorting job and see explanations.
+A user shall be able to test an algorithm which cannot work out the sorting job.

+A user shall be able to view explanations of why a sorting job of an sorting algorithm fails.

-A user shall be able to the source code of this software.
+A user shall be able to access the source code of this software.

 Priority is 1.5:

+A user shall be able to view a user guide of software operations.

 A user shall be able to follow a guide of basic algorithms.